ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 - **... we represent a literal binary number**: Technically, this is an extension to the C++ standard.
 But it's implemented in GCC and Clang, and it's quite convenient, so we'll just use it for now.

+- **... why can we write ... without including the string library ...**: There are multiple ways to represent a string in C++.
+What we've been working with up to this point have been string literals, which are really C strings, which are really character arrays, and not `string` objects.
+This is a good bit ahead of where we are right now.

 -------------------------------------------------------------------------------